openeventdata/eldiablo/README.md

 basis for setting up a high-performance computer running EL:DIABLO, an individual's laptop, etc.

-Currently the virtual machine takes up 2GB of RAM.
-If the `stanford_pipeline` starts giving errors, especially errors from Java or CoreNLP, try modifying the `Vagrantfile` in the directory to have more memory.
+Currently the virtual machine takes up 4GB of RAM.
+Less than this doesn't really work since the shift-reduce parser needs a fair amount of memory to operate.

 For the two Github repositories, `scraper` and `phoenix_pipeline`, each time `vagrant up` is run the most recent version of the code is pulled from Github.